-It's important for people to understand how their behavior and activities contribute to the safety of food and how they can decrease the risk of foodborne illness.
+It's important for people to understand how their behavior and activities contribute to the safety of food and how they can decrease the risk of foodborne illness, while also reducing food waste.
 Below are several resources for general food safety information and materials for use with WIC participants.
 Information specific to the WIC population can be found on the Food Safety for Children and Pregnant and Breastfeeding Women page.

 It is important to know that foodborne illness can result in more than just a few unpleasant days of fever and tummy troubles.
 It can also result in long-term effects and can even be deadly.

 Be Food Safe Source: U.S. Department of Agriculture, FSIS

 Brochure for the four core food safety practices.

 Food Safety Fact Sheets Source: U.S. Department of Agriculture, FSIS